 Early Childhood Center

-Offering a number of developmental programs for young, preschool-age children, the Early Childhood Center of Whitmore Lake Public Schools is committed to providing individualized education in a welcoming environment.
+Offering a number of developmental programs for young, preschool-age children, the Whitmore Lake Early Childhood Center is committed to providing individualized education in a welcoming environment.
+Located inside Whitmore Lake Public Schools, children become comfortable in a school environment early - helping them transition confidently into kindergarten.
 Learn all about our programs and our HighScope Curriculum to find which will be beneficial to your young learner.

 Early Childhood Center